rmkit-dev/rmkit/README.md

 ### [remux](src/remux)

-An app switcher for switching between apps on the remarkable
+An app switcher for switching between apps on the remarkable.
+Hold down the middle button to bring it up.

 ### [rMkit](src/rmkit)